monk-ee/saltstack-docker-demonstration/README.md

 ## Caveats

 + Careful consideration for PKI directory will needed to ensure you dont lose all the keys on termination or respawn

+    VOLUME ['/srv/etc/salt/pki/'] and so on

 + external cache is good - I tried the postgres one - and it tasted good
 + BEWARE - self signed certs for fun and profit
 + salt-gui MUST run on salt-master - don't ask